atick-faisal/label-studio/docs/source/guide/install_enterprise_k8s.md

 ### Configure values.yaml

-You must configure a `values.yaml` file for your Label Studio Enterprise deployment.
-The following file contains default values for a minimal installation of Label Studio.
+You must configure a `values.yaml` file for your Annotation Hub Enterprise deployment.
+The following file contains default values for a minimal installation of Annotation Hub.
 This chart has been tested and confirmed to work with the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) and [cert-manager](https://cert-manager.io/docs/).

-Example `values.yaml` file for a minimal installation of Label Studio Enterprise Enterprise:
+Example `values.yaml` file for a minimal installation of Annotation Hub Enterprise Enterprise:
 ```yaml
 global:
   image: